erikhu/shogun/README.md

 # Gundam

-Elixir websocket client powered by [Gun 2.0 (erlang)](https://ninenines.eu/docs/en/gun/2.0/manual/)
+Reliable elixir websocket client powered by [Gun 2.0 (erlang)](https://ninenines.eu/docs/en/gun/2.0/manual/)

-example of usage
+Example of usage
 ```elixir
 defmodule MyWebsocket do
   use Gundam.Websocket
 end
 ```

-it can be used also the callbacks:
+It can be used also the callbacks:

 ```elixir
   @doc """